 Spread with confectioners' sugar icing tinted yellow or red on each, then decorate with grated orange and lemon peel and cherries.
 Makes 4 dozen.

-You'll be able to use this versatile cookie mixture to make a whole variety of cookies you will be proud to serve or use for gift giving.
+You'll be able to use this versatile old fashioned Christmas cookie recipe to make a VARIETY of homemade cookies you will be proud to serve or use for gift giving.

 Drop Cookie Mixture: